gatecrasher777/ytcog/README.md

 await ytcog.dl(videoOptions[,cookie,userAgent]);
 ```

-See the [wiki](https://github.com/gatecrasher777/ytcog/wiki/Video#Options) for videoOptions.
+__videoOptions__ (object) See the [wiki](https://github.com/gatecrasher777/ytcog/wiki/Video#Options) for alll videoOptions.

-__cookie__ is optional.
+__cookie__ (string) is optional.
 With a cookie, everything will work.
 Without it, age-restricted video streams will not be retrieved and there might be some rate-limiting (although none reported so far)
-__userAgent__ is optional.
+__userAgent__ (string) is optional.
 Since ytcog emulates a browser session, you can make all requests use your browser's user agent.

 ### Session